stevetraut/go-tutorials/web-service-gin.md

     *   Write a `handleAllAlbums` function that takes a `gin.Context` parameter.

         [`gin.Context`](https://pkg.go.dev/github.com/gin-gonic/gin#Context) is the most important part of Gin, carrying request details, validating and serializing JSON, and more.
 Note that you could have given this function any name – neither Gin nor Go require a particular function name format.

         Also, despite the similar name, this is different from Go's built-in [context package](https://pkg.go.dev/context/).

     *   Call the [`Context.JSON` function](https://pkg.go.dev/github.com/gin-gonic/gin#Context.JSON) to serialize the struct into JSON and add it to the response.

         The function's first argument is the HTTP status code you want to send to the client.
 Here, you're passing a [`StatusOK` constant](https://pkg.go.dev/net/http#StatusOK) from the `net/http` package to indicate `200 OK`.

-        Note that you can replace `Context.JSON` with a call to [`Context.IndentedJSON` function](https://pkg.go.dev/github.com/gin-gonic/gin#Context.IndentedJSON) to display JSON that's a bit easier to read while debugging.
-Note that this is a poor practice in production because it unnecessarily increases the payload size.
+        If you want to display indented JSON that's a bit easier to read while debugging, you can replace `Context.JSON` with a call to [`Context.IndentedJSON` function](https://pkg.go.dev/github.com/gin-gonic/gin#Context.IndentedJSON).
+Keep in mind that this is a poor practice in production because it unnecessarily increases the payload size.

-1. Near the top of the main.go file, just beneath the `albums` slice declaration, paste the code below to assign the handler function to an endpoint path.
+1. Near the top of the main.go file, just beneath the `albums` slice declaration (and before the `handleAllAlbums` function), paste the code below to assign the handler function to an endpoint path.

     This sets up an association in which the `handleAllAlbums` function you wrote will handle requests to the `/albums` endpoint path.